not316tb/ratsshreft/README.md

 # About Me
 Yo, what's up.
-I'm James: a lead at Studio 7 Development.
+I'm David: a lead at Studio 7 Development.
 I like making software that does stuff it probably shouldn't.
 I work mostly in C# (.NET Framework), JavaScript, and Python, but I do know how to write in Rust, Ruby, Java (barely), C++, Lua, and Shell.
 I know you're probably here for Magma, but please feel free to poke around my other repos, maybe you'll find something interesting!

 # Updates & Info
 ## [*PSA*] Magma's back, baby!